CMPSC403-AlleghenyCollege-Fall2021/activity2-3/README.md

 ## Deadline: August 31 by 9:35am

-For the second activity you will sign up and get familiarized with TryHackMe platform.
-You will then complete a simple Linux fundamentals walkthrough.
+For the second and third activities you will sign up and get familiarized with TryHackMe platform.
+You will then complete two simple Linux fundamentals walkthroughs.

 ## Assignment